dvdlvc/MyGitHub/README.md

 Three R files:

 1-[Figure1.R](https://github.com/dvdlvc/MyGitHub/blob/Saddlepoint_MeasureTransportation/Figure1.R) generates Figure 1
 available in the paper.
-The optimal transport mapping is in closed form and $Y=tX$.
+The optimal transport mapping is in closed form and Y=tX.
+The conjugate density is an exp(1/t).

 2- [Sadd_Exp.R](https://github.com/dvdlvc/MyGitHub/blob/Saddlepoint_MeasureTransportation/Sadd_Exp.R) generates the Figure 2
 and Figure 3 available in the paper.
 The file contains the R code for the saddlepoint density approximation and the